 Next, virtual method ResourcePool::DbgGetCategories and ResourcePool::DbgGetList become available.
 The latter returns a list of all resources defined, including a usage counter.
 The method is only implemented by class LocalResourcePool.
 Alternative type ConfigResourcePool does not implement it.

-Furthermore, convenience method ResourcePool::DbgDump becomes available which simply writes the list of symbols into an AString, sorted by category and in an alphabetical order.
+Furthermore, convenience function DbgDump becomes available which simply writes the list of symbols into an AString, sorted by category and in alphabetical order.

 The usage counter included in the list may be used to identify two groups of resource strings:

-While entries of the first type may have become obsolete and are candidates for removal, those of the second type, a software might consider to "cache" the symbol in a variable instead of repeatedly retrieving it from the resource pool.
+While entries of the first type may have become obsolete and are candidates for removal, those of the second type, software might consider to "cache" the symbol in a variable instead of repeatedly retrieving it from the resource pool.

 Remember: While trivial implementation class LocalResourcePool is very fast and resource access is not really noticeable, other implementations might not be.